Free entry, good music draw crowds to French Quarter Fest

-NEW ORLEANS (Reuters) - In another city, 10 a.m. might seem early for a celebration, but this is Bourbon Street in New Orleans and a brass band is ambling down the street blaring a jazzy tune.
+NEW ORLEANS, April 14 (Reuters) - In another city, 10 a.m. might seem early for a celebration, but this is Bourbon Street in New Orleans and a brass band is ambling down the street blaring a jazzy tune.

 French Quarter resident Lisa Linscott said she didn’t have to think twice about coming out for the Friday parade that is part of the annual French Quarter Festival.
 “It woke me up,” she said with a laugh.